Skip to Content

 You can get mulled wine and hot apple cocktails along the trail and there is also a kids fun fair area with classical rides.
 What a fantastic evening out!

-Tickets need to be purchased well in advance and a booking is required this year.
+Tickets need to be purchased well in advance and booking is required this year.
+The ticket portal helpfully indicates peak and non peak times.

 To find out more information and to buy tickets click here.

-Ready for the festive challenge?
-Go on a quest to find scattered gifts in Sea Life London.
-It is a great opportunity for little ones to learn about the world’s oceans and their inhabitants.
+This is a great opportunity for little ones to learn about the world’s oceans and their inhabitants and meet some of the incredible Arctic animals.

-The event is running from 16th – 24th December from 10 am – 4 pm and it is included in the ticket price.
+The event runs from 7th – 24th December from 10 am – 4 pm and it is included in the ticket price.

 Discover the festive fun at Sea Life London this December.

-Shrek’s Adventure in London is popular with little ones.
-On arrival kids put on 4-D glasses and take a magical tour on a bus.
+Shrek’s The Halls is popular with little ones.
+On arrival, kids put on 4-D glasses and take a magical tour on a bus.

 Things are a little different this time of year for this Family-friendly Shrek the Halls.

-London on the South Bank, offering a holiday grotto inspired by DreamWorks Animation’s cherished Christmas special, Shrek the Halls.
+London on the South Bank, offers a holiday grotto inspired by DreamWorks Animation’s cherished Christmas special, Shrek the Halls.

 Let the big green ogre bring a unique and festive misadventure for the entire family to enjoy, replacing Santa with a dose of yuletide cheer.

-Shrek Santa has got into the festive spirit and is dressed for the occasion so guests can snap a selfie with the big green ogre in person from December 2 to December 24, 2023, and receive a complimentary Christmas card – all included in the standard ticket price!.
+Shrek Santa has got into the festive spirit and is dressed for the occasion so guests can snap a selfie with the big green ogre in person from 30th of November to 24th of December 2024 and receive a complimentary Christmas card – all included in the standard ticket price!

-Shrek’s Adventure is located on Southbank beside the Sea Life aquarium and the London Eye.
-Including in the ticket price is a candy treat from Santa and a photo with him.
+Shrek’s Adventure is on the Southbank beside the Sea Life aquarium and the London Eye.
+Shrek Santa gives a candy treat and a photo with him, which is included in the price.

 Book your tickets to Shrek’s Adventure online here.

 The London Eye is one of London’s Iconic places to visit.
-This Christmas they have gone all out with the ultimate confectionery wonderland: The Sky Candy Emporium.
+This Christmas they have gone all out with the a bespoke Christmas light-up design, set to wow and dazzle it’s guests.

-Check out this indulgent Christmas Experience at the London Eye.
+Check out this Festive Christmas Experience at the London Eye.

 Kids love to look at the Christmas lights.
 It feels magical to them and us!
 If you wrap up warm then why not take a walk around London and look at the lights and stunning views.